distributed-text-services/specifications/Collections-Endpoint.md

 Item properties :

 - `title` is a single string.
-Additional descriptions may be placed in `dts:dublincore` using `dc:title`, e.g. for internationalization.
+Additional descriptions may be placed in `dublincore` using `title`, e.g. for internationalization.
 - `@id` is the identifier of the object (TODO: add language recommending the use of URIs for ids)
 - `@type` is either `Collection` or `Resource`
 - `totalItems` - total number of items that you can find in the members property (irrespective of pagination)
-- `dts:totalChildren` - total number of members that you will find if you do nav=children
+- `totalChildren` - total number of members that you will find if you do nav=children
-- `dts:totalParents` - total number of members that you will find if you do nav=parents
+- `totalParents` - total number of members that you will find if you do nav=parents
-- (Required on Resource) `dts:maxCiteDepth` declare the maximum depth of a readable resource.
+- (Required on Resource) `maxCiteDepth` declare the maximum depth of a readable resource.
 - (Optional) `description` is a string that describes the object.
-Additional descriptions may be placed in `dts:dublincore` using `dc:description`, e.g. for internationalization.
+Additional descriptions may be placed in `dublincore` using `description`, e.g. for internationalization.
 - (Optional) `member` contains members of the collection
-- (Optional) `dts:dublincore` contains Dublin Core Terms metadata
+- (Optional) `dublincore` contains Dublin Core Terms metadata
-- (Optional) `dts:extensions` contains any supplementary information provided by other ontologies/domains
+- (Optional) `extensions` contains any supplementary information provided by other ontologies/domains
-- (Optional) `dts:references` contains links to the Navigation API route for the object (TODO: mandatory in children of `member`?)
+- (Optional) `references` contains links to the Navigation API route for the object (TODO: mandatory in children of `member`?)
-- (Optional) `dts:passage` contains a link to the Documents API for the object
+- (Optional) `passage` contains a link to the Documents API for the object
-- (Optional) `dts:download` contains a link or a list of links to a downloadable format of the object (TODO: decide on link or map of type:URL)
+- (Optional) `download` contains a link or a list of links to a downloadable format of the object (TODO: decide on link or map of type:URL)
-- (Optional) `dts:citeStructure` holds a declared citation tree, see [Sub-collection readable](#sub-collection-readable)
+- (Optional) `citeStructure` holds a declared citation tree, see [Sub-collection readable](#sub-collection-readable)

 ## URI